Visit the following websites for more information on ways to Start Making The Difference:

 Cultural Organizing: Equity and Equality The distinction between equity and equality is an important one.
 Learn the difference with a few visuals and examples to help the discussion.

-Parent Toolkit: How to Talk to Kids about Race and Racism There’s no such thing as “quick tips” or foolproof advice when it comes to discussing the complexities of race.
+Anti-Racism for Kids: An age by age guide to fighting hate There’s no such thing as “quick tips” or foolproof advice when it comes to discussing the complexities of race.
 But, there are better ways to go about it and each parent will have to decide for themselves what makes the most sense for them and their family.
 Above all, it’s a conversation all parents need to have, no matter your background or experience.
 So, if you’re curious how to get this conversation started, here’s what the experts have to say.

-National League of Cities: Early Childhood Success Our vision is that cities, towns, and villages are places where all children reach their full potential, where families feel supported and can live safe and healthy lives.
+National League of Cities Our vision is that cities, towns, and villages are places where all children reach their full potential, where families feel supported and can live safe and healthy lives.

 Psychology Today: Talking to children about racism According to the American Psychological Association, when you have the race talk: